Ortega Falls Rock Climbing

 Ortega Falls is located .5 miles off of Highway 74.
 Park in the large turnout 2 miles west of El Cariso Village.
 The falls will be visible from the turn out.
 There are several small trails heading in every direction, so make sure you take the trails furthest to the right hand side of the turnout.
 The approach is about .5 miles of very mild hiking.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ortega Falls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ortega Falls:

 Featured Route For Ortega Falls